Doorbell Camera Captures West Chester High-Speed Crash After Alleged Drunk Driver Slams Into Parked Vehicles

 Police say the high-speed collisions happened around 12:15 a.m.

-A Pennsylvania State Police report reveals the 30-year-old male driver from Conshohocken pulled up next to a trooper about a couple blocks from where the crash happened, initiated a brief chat and then took off.
+A Pennsylvania State Police report reveals 30-year-old male driver — identified in court records as Kyle Sims from Conshohocken — pulled up next to a trooper about a couple blocks from where the crash happened, initiated a brief chat and then took off.

 The driver allegedly ran a stop sign, and the domino effect began as a number of cars were hit.